microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Assert-WinGetPackageManager.md

 PS C:\> Assert-WinGetPackageManager -IncludePreRelease
 ```

-If the a preview version of WinGet correlated with the Microsoft.WinGet.Client module is installed correctly this will return without error.
+If a preview version of WinGet correlated with the Microsoft.WinGet.Client module is installed correctly this will return without error.

 ### Example 4: Check if specific version is installed